Chris Pincher under investigation by parliamentary watchdog

 The Conservatives’ former deputy chief whip at the centre of the controversy that sparked to Boris Johnson’s downfall is to be investigated by a parliamentary watchdog.

-Chris Pincher, who quit government role in June over allegations of sexual misconduct at London’s Carlton Club, will be probed by the Parliamentary Commissioner for Standards.
+Chris Pincher, who quit his government role in June over allegations of sexual misconduct at London’s Carlton Club, will be probed by the Parliamentary Commissioner for Standards.

 Kathryn Stone’s office opened the investigation on 20 October, citing “actions causing significant damage to the reputation of the House as a whole, or of its members generally”.

-Ms Stone, the commissioner for standards in Parliament, is responsible for alleged breaches of the Commons code of conduct.
+Ms Stone, the commissioner for standards in parliament, is responsible for alleged breaches of the Commons code of conduct.

-Mr Pincher was the Tory MP for Tamworth in Staffordshire but now sits as an independent in after the party whip was removed when a formal complaint was made.
+Mr Pincher was the Tory MP for Tamworth in Staffordshire but now sits as an independent after the party whip was removed when a formal complaint was made.

 The Independent Complaints and Grievance Scheme (ICGS) reportedly dropped the initial complaint because the alleged incident did not occur on the parliamentary estate.